-Top 100 Greatest Epics of All Time
+Top 100 Famous Epics of the World

 This article ranks the greatest epics of the world based on their literary value, subject matter, importance, popularity and universal appeal.
 The list was prepared after a long research and cross-referencing with similar evaluations and earlier authentic studies.
 Please feel free to share your criticism and opinion by commenting below.

 Iliad is one of the most celebrated epics of the world.
 It is believed to be written by Homer in 9th century BC.
 Iliad means the tale of Ilios or the tale of troy.
 It is based on the legend of Trojan war and narrates the story of the Greek struggle to rescue Helen from Trojans, and subsequent destruction of Troy.

 Mahabharata is one of the greatest Indian epics with more than100,000 Shloka or over 200,000 verse lines in Sanskrit.
 This longest epic poem of the world, compiled around 8th century BC, is ascribed Ved Vyasa.
 This epic poem shares a great message that seeds of wars and conflicts grow up in the mind of an individual due to envy, greed, passion, and intense desire, ends in great tragedies.

 Aeneid is a great epic which is based on the legend of Aeneas.
 It is Roman nationalistic and patriotic epic poem which narrates evolution of great Roman Empire.
 This poem shows great dramatic skill of high order and power of description.

 Ramayana, is the oldest Indian epic, written in Sanskrit in 5th century BC, is ascribed to Valmiki.
 It has 2400 couplets in seven sections.
 Various versions of Ramayana exist in different parts of Southeast Asia.
 'Ramayana' means journey of Rama, the God incarnated, through various trials and tribulations.